 The exhibition on the 2nd floor of the museum provides a comprehensive overview of historical, artistic and technological developments in the course of ancient Greek history.
 The exhibition on the 4th floor offers a vivid glance on everyday life in Classical Athens, accompanied with rich educational material.

-The exhibition has retained a chronological structure –necessary in order to accommodate approximately 400 artefacts ranging in date from the 2nd millennium BC (focusing on material from Minoan Crete and Mycenaean Greece) to the 4th century AD– but builds and extends its narrative upon the concept of the image.
+The exhibition has retained a chronological structure –necessary in order to accommodate approximately 400 artifacts ranging in date from the 2nd millennium BC (focusing on material from Minoan Crete and Mycenaean Greece) to the 4th century AD– but builds and extends its narrative upon the concept of the image.

 The ancient Greek city is often called a ‘city of images’.
 Few ancient civilizations have depicted their gods and heroes, their myths, their daily life and death in such detail.
 Representational art was not only reserved for public buildings and luxury items, but extended to simple objects of everyday or personal use.